ralhei/pyRserve/doc/manual.rst

    >>> conn.ref.arr
    <RVarProxy to variable "arr">

-Through `conn.ref` it is possible to only reference a variable (or a function) in the R namespace without actually bringing it over to Python.
+Through ``conn.ref`` it is possible to only reference a variable (or a function) in the R namespace without actually bringing it over to P
+.
 Such a reference can then be passed as an argument to every function called from ``conn.r``.
 So the proper way to make the call above is::

   >>> conn.r.arr = numpy.array([1, 2, 3])